bdnotes/BDNotes/README.md

 # BDNotes
-A shared notes repository for all magnets.
+A shared notes repository that any Blair student can contribute to.
+Created and maintained by members of of the [Blair Discord](https://discord.gg/RVR98UW).